 - Web Browser You will need the latest version of the web browser you are using (Internet Explorer, Firefox, Safari, Google Chrome, etc.).
-Not all browsers work equally well with Moodle, so you may need to experiment with them if you have difficulty using all the functions on the site. - Operating System In order to use the latest browser, you must have an operating system (Windows, Mac OS, etc.) that is up to date enough to handle it. - Internet Connection A high-speed internet connection that is sufficient to run streaming video with no difficulty will suffice.
+Note that not all browsers work equally well with Moodle, so you may need to experiment with them if you have difficulty using all the functions on the site.
+(I use Firefox and have never had issues.) - Operating System In order to use the latest browser, you will need to have an operating system (Windows, Mac OS, etc.) that is up to date enough to handle it.
+Please be certain you have such an operating system. - Internet Connection You will need a high-speed internet connection that is sufficient to run streaming video with no difficulty.
 Usually, cable and DSL connections can do this.
 Dial up cannot.
-If your home internet connection is not sufficient to provide this kind of connection you will need to find access to a computer or internet service provider that - Hardware Keep in mind that you will also need sufficient computing power in terms of memory, speed, audio, and video for the different aspects of this course to work well.
-Make certain that you have all of these in place so that you can run the necessary software and fully participate on-line. - MS Teams Please make certain you have a stable enough connection to sustain MS Teams and familiarize vourself with it.
+If your home internet connection is not sufficient to provide this kind of connection, you will need to find access to a computer or internet service provider that does have this connection. - Hardware Keep in mind that you will need sufficient computing power in terms of memory, speed, audio, and video for the different aspects of this course to work well.
+Make certain that you have all of these in place so that you can run the necessary software and fully participate on-line.